Recycled Book Page Butterfly Wreath

 I placed the butterflies on the wreath and moved them around to arrange them in the order and position I wanted BEFORE I used the hot glue.

-Here are some photos of the large wreath.
+Here is a photo of the large wreath.

-Here are some photos of the small version.
+Here is a photo of the small version.

 For more repurposing ideas and trash to treasure ideas, check out this fun round-up of garage sale and thrift store transformations!
 There are over two dozen original projects I have done including housewares and furniture transformations.